blrobin2/blrobin2.github.io/_posts/2025-05-07-its-a-cats-life.md

 letterboxd_url: https://boxd.it/9CX23j
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

 Mary Jo Pehl and Bridgett Jones Nelson riffing

-* I didn't think they could show pregnant cats on TV in those days.
+- I didn't think they could show pregnant cats on TV in those days.
-* Small kittens must not be handled, as seen here.
+- Small kittens must not be handled, as seen here.
-* Fluffy hears them crying but stays for one more drink.
+- Fluffy hears them crying but stays for one more drink.